Tale of two cities: Ukrainians’ war experiences differ starkly

 Why We Wrote This

 Ukraine may be at war, but how Ukrainians endure depends greatly on where they live.
-For those in the west, the conflict is just background noise.
-In the east, it is an intrusive reality.
+For those in the west, life can seem almost normal.
+In the east, the conflict is an intrusive reality.

 Elza belonged to Serhii’s son until he evacuated to Europe in late March from Mariupol, a southern city obliterated by weeks of Russian shelling.
 More than half of Bakhmut’s shops have closed, he says, and business is getting “worse and worse.”